beyond9thousand/dotfiles/.github/README.md

 <div align="left">

-Stalonetray is run at bootup and hid right after using [xdo](https://github.com/baskerville/xdo). `systray` local binary is run via a custom ipc module defined in `~/.config/bspwm/polybar/modules.ini` which hides or unhides the tray as necessary.
+Stalonetray is run at bootup and hid right after using [xdo](https://github.com/baskerville/xdo). [`systray`](https://github.com/beyond9thousand/dotfiles/blob/master/.local/bin/systray) local binary is run via a custom ipc module defined in [`modules.ini`](https://github.com/beyond9thousand/dotfiles/tree/master/.config/not_in_use/polybar) which hides or unhides the tray as necessary.

 </div>